ppal4396/Plane-Symmetry/README.md

 Every plane symmetry group has been implemented except four - p3m1, p31m, p6 and p6m. https://en.wikipedia.org/wiki/Wallpaper_group

+This project was a submission for an assignment for the unit OLE Symmetry at USYD.
+The supporting document .docx is included in this repository as a requirement for this assignment, and is not necessary for use of this program.

 ###### Bugs

 Text on buttons may not be showing correctly - I think this an issue with MacOSX and might be fine on some versions or on Windows.